Home/Advice/Gas and LPG in Europe

 FranceDish

-Autogas is straightforward to find in France.
-Most large supermarket forecourts (Leclerc, Intermarche, Carrefour) have a pump, as do the majority of motorway services.
+Autogas is straightforward to find.
+Most large supermarket forecourts, Leclerc, Intermarche, Carrefour, have a pump, as do the majority of motorway services.
 Local exchange bottles include Antargaz and Le Cube.

 ItalyDish

 Pumps are not hard to find, but Italian tax rules mean many forecourt staff will refuse to fill a motorhome refillable bottle.
-Cross into Italy with a full tank topped up in France or Austria if you can.
-If you do need to fill up in Italy, budget time to try more than one station before you find one that will help you.
+Cross into Italy with a full tank.
+If you do need to fill up, budget time to try more than one station.

 SpainEuronozzle

-Autogas pumps are plentiful around motorways and major cities, but coverage thins out quickly in rural areas.
-A few older stations still use the Bayonet fitting.
-Local exchange bottles from Repsol and Cepsa require a Spanish gas safety contract to use, so a refillable system is the practical choice here.
+Pumps are plentiful around motorways and major cities, but coverage thins out in rural areas.
+A few older stations still use Bayonet.
+Local Repsol and Cepsa exchange bottles need a Spanish gas safety contract, so a refillable system is the practical choice.

 Fittings vary by region, so carry both adapters.
-Pumps are thin on the ground and mostly found along motorway corridors.
-One important note: LPG vehicles are banned from certain Swiss road tunnels.
-Check your route before you leave.
+Pumps are thin on the ground and mostly along motorway corridors.
+LPG vehicles are banned from certain Swiss road tunnels, so check your route.

 GermanyACME